devtron-labs/devtron/docs/setup/install/install-devtron-helm-3.md

 ## Installing Devtron (Beta) using Helm

-We also release beta versions of devtron every few days before the stable release for people who would like to explore and test beta features before everyone else.
-If you want to install a fresh devtron from beta release channel, use the chart in our official devtron repository.
+We also release beta versions of Devtron every few days before the stable release for people who would like to explore and test beta features before everyone else.
+If you want to install a fresh Devtron from beta release channel, use the chart in our official Devtron repository.

 This chart is currently not available on the official helm repository therefore you need to download it to install it.